-Are you looking at renting an apartment in China?
-As renting a Chinese apartment is likely to be a process far different than anything you have experienced before, I’d like to provide some insider tips and resources to help you.
+Are you looking at renting an apartment in China in 2023?
+Renting a Chinese apartment is likely to be a process far different than anything you have experienced before, so my hope here is to provide some insider tips and resources to help you along the way.

-Whether you need help searching for an apartment in China, knowing what to look for, or even how to sign a fair rental contract in China, this expat guide to housing in China should answer all the questions you have.
+Whether you need help searching for a flat in China, knowing what to look for, or even how to sign a fair rental contract in China, this expat guide to housing in China should answer all the questions you have.

 Starting Your Search | Apartments in China

 There are a number of ways that you can begin your search for an apartment in China.
 The first step is to decide for yourself what is most important to you: